Human Resources Policies

 The College conducts a motor vehicle / driving records check for faculty, professional staff, students, and volunteers who must drive a College or personal vehicle for College business.
 A 3-year driving history is obtained.
 Such checks are conducted per the College's Vehicle Safety Policy.
 College-required background / records checks are conducted at the College's expense.

-If a member of the College’s staff is convicted of a relevant felony or misdemeanor during the course of his/her employment, the employee is to promptly report the conviction to the Director or Associate Director, Human Resources.
-Relevant convictions are those that may negatively impact the individual’s ability to safely and effectively perform all job duties.
+If a member of the College's staff is convicted of a relevant felony or misdemeanor during the course of their employment, the employee is to promptly report the conviction to the Associate Vice President for Human Resources.
+Relevant convictions are those that may negatively impact the individual's ability to safely and effectively perform all job duties.
 Self-reports will be evaluated as summarized below.

 Fair Credit Reporting Act

 As noted above, the College conducts a criminal background check for current employees, College volunteers, and students who will work with minors in conjunction with their responsibilities to Franklin & Marshall.
-If a records check reveals a criminal conviction which raises concerns about an individual’s ability to safely interact with a minor, the individual’s manager and/or Senior Officer; the Provost or his/her designee (for faculty) or the Dean of the College or his/her designee (for students); and the Director, Human Resources, will determine whether the individual is permitted to interact with a minor.
+If a records check reveals a criminal conviction which raises concerns about an individual's ability to safely interact with a minor, the individual's manager and/or Senior Officer; the Provost or Provost's designee (for faculty) or the Dean of the College or Dean of the College's designee (for students); and the Associate Vice President for Human Resources, will determine whether the individual is permitted to interact with a minor.
 The sponsor of the program or event involving minors may also be consulted as appropriate, as well as legal counsel, with the least amount of information necessary being shared.
 The safety and well-being of the minor will be the highest consideration when making a determination.
-The individual may be prohibited from interacting with a minor in conjunction with his/her responsibilities to Franklin & Marshall based on prior relevant felony or misdemeanor convictions.
-Additional employment actions may be taken based on the nature of the conviction and the individual’s position with the College.
+The individual may be prohibited from interacting with a minor in conjunction with their responsibilities to Franklin & Marshall based on prior relevant felony or misdemeanor convictions.
+Additional employment actions may be taken based on the nature of the conviction and the individual's position with the College.
 Faculty matters will be handled per procedures outlined in the Faculty Handbook.
 In the event adverse action is taken, the individual will be provided with the notices referenced above.

 Employment Applications / Falsification of Records